coagulant/copydog/docs/index.rst

 How it works
 ============
 Copydog polls both Redmine and Trello in turns, converting data from one service to the other.
-It queries first service for issues, updated since the last read and stores their identifiers and timestamps in redis.
+It queries first service for issues, updated since the last read and saves their identifiers and timestamps in storage.
 If there are any, they're converted_ into sister service type.
-Copygod tracks both new issues/cards and updates of existing ones by storing references to another ids.
-Trello cards are created with comments, referencing urls to corresponding redmine issues.
+Copydog tracks both new issues/cards and updates of existing ones by storing references between issues and cards.
+Trello cards are created with comments, featuring urls to corresponding redmine issues.

 .. _converted: